 For others it’s a straight credit decision – if issuers are significantly improving their environmental performance that makes them a more viable, long-term lower-risk investment.

-“We’ve spoken to a number of issuers who are very interested in this structure and aligning their corporate purpose to the ambitious targets they set themselves,” says Mark Peacock, Director, Sustainable Finance at CommBank.
-“I think there’s more work to be done bringing issuers and investors together to land on a structure that is acceptable to all parties.”
+At CommBank we’ve spoken to a number of issuers who are very interested in this structure and aligning their corporate purpose to the ambitious targets they set themselves.

 The positive power of capital